This paper is a draft, please do not reproduce without authorization.

 3- We decided to trust life;

-4- We faced our addicted personality;
+4- We faced and acknowledged our addicted personality;

-5- We stated our humanness;
+5- We stated and accepted our humanness;

-6- We chose wholeness;
+6- We opted for wholeness;

 8- We examined unsettled guilt from the past;